Q. Can I bring my own motorcycle on your tour?

 Q. Does cost include Insurance?

 A. No, the cost is excluding any kind of insurance for rider or the pillion.
+It just include the third party insurance of motorcycles.

 Q. What if there is a medical emergency?